-Saga South Communications, LL (formerly, Saga Quad States), our fully owned subsidiary, completed the acquisition from Apex Media Corporation, a South Carolina corporation ("AMC"), and Pearce Development, LLC f/k/a Apex Real Property, LLC, a South Carolina limited liability company ("ARP" and together with AMC, "Seller"), of substantially all of Seller's assets related to the operation of certain radio and translator stations, upon the satisfaction of certain closing conditions described in the Asset Purchase Agreement dated May 9, 2017 (the "Apex Agreement") by and among Seller, Saga South Communications, LLC, and, solely in his role as guarantor under the Apex Agreement, G. Dean Pearce, as further described in the Form 8-K filed by Saga on May 10, 2017.
-Mr. Pearce is President of AMC and ARP, and currently serves on the Board of Directors of Saga.
+Saga South Communications, LLC (formerly, Saga Quad States), our fully owned subsidiary, completed the acquisition from Apex Media Corporation, a South Carolina corporation ("AMC"), and Pearce Development, LLC f/k/a Apex Real Property, LLC, a South Carolina limited liability company ("ARP" and together with AMC, "Seller"), of substantially all of Seller's assets related to the operation of certain radio and translator stations, upon the satisfaction of certain closing conditions described in the Asset Purchase Agreement dated May 9, 2017 (the "Apex Agreement") by and among Seller, Saga South Communications, LLC, and, solely in his role as guarantor under the Apex Agreement, G. Dean Pearce, as further described in the Form 8-K filed by Saga on May 10, 2017.
+Mr. Pearce is President of AMC and ARP, and served on the Board of Directors of Saga from May 8, 2017 through May 9, 2021.
 The purchase price under the Apex Agreement was \$23,000,000, subject to certain purchase price adjustments, payable in cash.
 The purchase price was determined through arm's-length negotiations, and was approved by the Saga Board, and Finance and Audit Committee, in accordance with the requirements of Saga's Corporate Governance Guidelines for the review of related party transactions.
 In connection with this agreement, we received 500 hours of service from New Pointe Systems, a subsidiary of Pearce Development and have agreed to provide 1,000, 30 second, spots of airtime to Pearce Development.
 As of December 31, 2020, the obligations from this agreement have been fulfilled.
-During 2020, 2019 and 2018, we also paid approximately \$4,100, \$4,400 and \$4,100 rent per month, respectively to Pearce Development for our Hilton Head studio and office space beginning September 1, 2017.
+During 2021, 2020 and 2019, we also paid approximately \$4,200, \$4,100 and \$4,400 rent per month, respectively to Pearce Development for our Hilton Head studio and office space beginning September 1, 2017.